AreTaj/sd-land-use-rag/README.md

 # San Diego Land Use RAG

 A Retrieval-Augmented Generation (RAG) system designed to provide intelligent querying and analysis of the San Diego Municipal Code (Land Development Code).
-This project implements a multi-stage data pipeline that automates ingestion, structured parsing, and exploratory analysis of municipal documents in preparation for a production AI retrieval system.
+This project implements a complete 10-stage pipeline spanning document ingestion, domain-adapted model fine-tuning, and rigorous end-to-end evaluation of both retrieval precision and generative quality.

 ## Project Structure